 ‘Like what,’ I asked.

-‘It all depends on your frame of mind,’ he chuckled.
+‘It all depends on your frame of mind,’ he smirked.
 ‘There’s always more to see if it’s a big frame.’

 ‘That was rather lame, Eli, even for you.’

 ‘Actually, there’s some wisdom in Eli’s play on words,’ Mo said.
 ‘When you’re not in a proper frame of mind, it’s difficult to paint a beautiful picture.
 That’s why it’s good to meditate before you paint.
 Let the mind settle down and allow the heart to paint you the picture you need to see.
 Though it may not always be a pretty picture, it will speak the truth.